Advance Conference Program as of November 12, 2018 (Details subject to change)

 The outlook for supply, deliverability and new applications.
 Federal carbon policy and the impacts on gas-fired power generators.

-Current projections for supply and demand of natural gas in Ontario:
+Current projections for supply and demand of natural gas for power in Ontario and bordering jurisdictions:

 Federal carbon policy and the impacts on natural gas generators: